VertNet/dedupe/Development notes.md

     "email": "Email to send notification to",
-    "fields": "Number of fields of the data set", "records": "Number of records parsed (with duplicates)", "strict_duplicates": "Number of rows that are exact copies of other rows", "strict_duplicates_indexes": "List consisting of the positions of duplicate record pairs", "strict_duplicates_ids": "List consisting of the IDs of the duplicate rows (only if ID field is provided or can be determined", "To be continued..."
+    "fields": "Number of fields of the data set", "records": "Number of records parsed (with duplicates)", "strict_duplicates": {
+        "count": "Number of rows that are exact copies of other rows", "ids": "List consisting of the IDs of the duplicate rows (only if ID field is provided or can be determined", "index_pairs": "List consisting of the positions of duplicate record pairs" },
+    "To be continued..."
 }
 ```